 The Cliff of Moher provided a captivating, realistic and dramatic backdrop for the Harry Potter Film.
 The cliffs are simply breathtaking and even the film doesn’t do them justice.
 It’s one of those sites you need to experience for yourself and truly appreciate its beauty.

 Star Wars: The Force Awakens and The Last Jedi

-Then there is the impressive force of Star Wars, one of the biggest franchises in recent movie history.
-To have a big production like Star Wars come film in Ireland is pretty huge.
-The Star Wars film has been massive especially for Irish tourism, with much of the outside scenes filmed along the rugged coasts of Ireland.
+Next on the list is the impressive force of Star Wars, one of the biggest franchises in recent movie history.
+To have a big production like Star Wars come film in Ireland is a big deal for sure!
+The Star Wars film has been a huge success especially for Irish tourism, with much of the outside scenes filmed along the rugged coasts of Ireland.

 One of the key Irish locations used in filming was an island known as Skellig Michael.
 The island is located off the coast in beautiful County Kerry.
 The isolation of the island and the captivating landscape plays just perfectly for the Star Wars film.
 What you might not know is the uniquely beehive-shape of Skellig island inspired the “Jedi Temple” that was built from scratch on the Dingle Peninsula.

 While the cast and crew were filming in County Kerry, they were based in Portmagee, a lovely Irish seaside town.
 They spoke highly of their time there and how great the Irish hospitality was.

 Star Wars in Ireland